junhong0902/WebPlugin-Powershell-Chrome/README.md

 CyberArk custom CPM web plugins.

 ## Things to note
-1. Make sure to use the latest selenium dll and the chrome driver that matches your chrome's version, copy it under lib folder.
+1. Make sure to use the latest chrome driver that matches your chrome's version, copy it under lib folder.
 2. Remember to rename the prompt and process files for your own use.
 3. Inside process file, change the script location/name under Start Powershell script section
 4. Make sure that the parameters pass to the PS script isnt missing, otherwise the order of the parameters will be wrong